Immortal Six Hundred: History

 Three of the six hundred died from subsistence on starvation rations issued as retaliation for the conditions found by the Union at the Confederate prisons in Andersonville in Georgia and at Salisbury Prison in North Carolina.

 Upon an outbreak of yellow fever in Charleston, the Union officers were removed from the city limits.
 In response the Union Army transferred the Immortal Six Hundred to Fort Pulaski outside of Savannah.

 There they were crowded into the fort’s casemates.
 For 42 days, a "retaliation ration" of 10 oz of moldy cornmeal and 1/2 USpt of soured onion pickles was the only food issued to the prisoners.
 The starving men were reduced to supplementing their rations with the occasional rat or stray cat.
 Thirteen men died there of diseases such as dysentery and scurvy.

 At Fort Pulaski, the prisoners organized "The Relief Association of Fort Pulaski for Aid and Relief of the Sick and Less Fortunate Prisoners" on December 13, 1864.
 Col. Abram Fulkerson of the 63rd Tennessee Infantry Regiment was elected president.
 Out of their sparse funds, the prisoners collected and expended eleven dollars, according to a report filed by Fulkerson on December 28, 1864.

 Five more of the Immortal Six Hundred later died at Hilton Head Island, South Carolina.
 The remaining prisoners were returned to Fort Delaware on March 12, 1865, where another twenty-five died.

 A notable escape effort was led by Captain Henry Dickinson of the 2nd Virginia Cavalry.
-On the prisoner's journey to Fort Delaware, Dickinson organized a group of thirteen officers, including Colonel Paul F. DeGournay of the 12th Battalion, Louisiana Artillery and Colonel George Woolfolk, to try to escape from the gunboat.
+On the prisoners' journey to Fort Delaware, Dickinson organized a group of thirteen officers, including Colonel Paul F. DeGournay of the 12th Battalion, Louisiana Artillery and Colonel George Woolfolk, to try to escape from the gunboat.
 However, the effort failed when the captain of the ship, noticing that one of the 13 men was missing, led the prisoners to the brig below the deck of the ship.

 The prisoners became known throughout the South for their refusal to take the Oath of Allegiance under duress.
-Southerner apologists and those who believe in the Lost Cause have long lauded their refusal as honorable and principled.